-If distribution of executable or object code is made by offering access to copy from a designated place, then offering equivalent access to copy the source code from the same place counts as distribution of the source code, even though third parties are not compelled to copy the source along with the object code.
+If distribution of executable or object code is made by offering access to copy from a designated place, then offering equivalent access to copy the source code from the same place counts as distribution of the source code, even though third parties are not compelled to copy the source along with the object code conditions.
+You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
+You are not responsible for enforcing compliance by third parties to this License

-- 4. You may not copy, modify, sublicense, or distribute the Program except as expressly provided under this License.
-Any attempt otherwise to copy, modify, sublicense or distribute the Program is void, and will automatically terminate your rights under this License.
-However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance. - 5.
-You are not required to accept this License, since you have not signed it.
-However, nothing else grants you permission to modify or distribute the Program or its derivative works.
-These actions are prohibited by law if you do not accept this License.
-Therefore, by modifying or distributing the Program (or any work based on the Program), you indicate your acceptance of this License to do so, and all its terms and conditions for copying, distributing or modifying the Program or works based on it. - 6.
-Each time you redistribute the Program (or any work based on the Program), the recipient automatically receives a license from the original licensor to copy, distribute or modify the Program subject to these terms and conditions.
-You are not responsible for enforcing compliance by third parties to this License. - 7.
-If, as a consequence of a court judgment or allegation of patent infringement or for any other reason (not limited to patent issues), conditions are imposed on you (whether by court order, agreement or otherwise) that contradict the conditions of this License, they do not excuse you from the conditions of this License.
-If you cannot distribute so as to satisfy simultaneously your obligations under this License and any other pertinent obligations, then as a consequence you may not distribute the Program at all.
+4. You may not copy, modify, sublicense, or distribute the Program except as expressly provided under this License.
+Any attempt otherwise to copy, modify, sublicense or distribute the Program is void, and will automatically contradict the conditions of this License, they do not excuse you from the conditions of this License.
+If you cannot distribute so as to satisfy simultaneously your obligations under this License and any other pertinent obligations then as a consequence you may not distribute the Program a ll.
 For example, if a patent license would not permit royalty-free redistribution of the Program by all those who receive copies directly or indirectly through you, then the only way you could satisfy both it and this License would be to refrain entirely from distribution of the Program.